JoaoLopesF/RemoteDebug/README.md

     // you can use my ArduinoUtil library -> https://github.com/JoaoLopesF/ArduinoUtil
     Debug.printf("float: %s\n", Util.formatFloat(value, 0, 5).c_str());
 }
+#endif
 ```

+Note: Using isActive, you need surround the code by DEBUG_DISABLE precompile condition,
+      to avoid compile it for production/release

 Or short way (equal to SerialDebug) (prefered if only one debug at time):